joshbegley/nyt-latest/README.md

 `Elon Musk’s factory in China saved his company and made him ultrarich.
 Now, it may backfire.`\
 https://nytimes.com/2024/04/09/podcasts/the-daily/tesla-china-ev.html

-**Switzerland’s Climate Shortfalls Violate Rights, European Court Rules**\
+**In Landmark Climate Ruling, European Court Faults Switzerland**\
-`But the court ruled as inadmissible two other climate-related attempts to hold governments accountable.`\
+`But the European Court of Human Rights ruled as inadmissible two other climate-related attempts to hold governments accountable.`\
 https://nytimes.com/2024/04/09/world/europe/climate-human-rights.html

 **50 Years After Historic Home Run, Hank Aaron Gets a Stamp and a Statue**\